alphagov/re-build-systems-test/README.md

 ## Provisioning Jenkins2 on your laptop for development

-Skip this section if you are just trying to provision a Terraform plaftorm to use for your project.
+This section is relevant only if you are interested in develop this project.

 This will provision a Docker container running Jenkins2 on your laptop.